OpenFabrics/sunfish_docs/Sunfish Doc.md

 ```

 ## 4.4.
-Agent Failover / Failure-recovery
+Failover / Failure-recovery
  The following scenarios are example failure and restart situations that the Sunfish architecture is intended to cover:

 - Agent Restart: A running fabric has an up-to-date Sunfish Core Services model of the fabric, provided by a specific instance of an Agent which, in turn, is in communication with one or more running hardware managers.
 Then the Agent software instance encounters a fault and restarts.
 The Sunfish Core Services' Client APIs and services may be momentarily stalled, but are not terminated.
 The fabric hardware managers remain functional with no service interruptions to completely configured virtual platforms.
 Agent services are unavailable until the reboot completes and the Agent software rebuilds its state and internal fabric models from the hardware managers' state and the alerts Sunfish Core that it must re-load the fabric model in case anything changed on the hardware while the Agent was offline.
 - Agent Failover: The same behavior applies to the Sunfish Core Services and the fabric hardware functionality, but when the Agent software instance encounters a fault it shuts down rather than reboots.
 A secondary (failover) Agent detects the failure of the primary Agent, securely terminates the primary Agent and assumes the role of the primary Agent in a fashion similar to the Agent Restart scenario.
 - Hardware manager restart or failover: A running fabric has an up-to-date Sunfish Core Services model of the fabric, provided by a specific instance of an Agent which, in turn, is in communication with one or more running hardware managers.
 If any of the hardware managers encounters a fault or otherwise determines that its internal state may be inconsistent with the hardware, the hardware manager restarts or failovers to a secondary hardware manager without disturbing the current state of the fabric hardware.

 The primary axioms in all the above scenarios are:

 1. Any restart of the software above the fabric hardware **shall not** disturb the current state of the fabric hardware in the process of rebuilding software's state.
 2. The current state of the fabric hardware is the one source of truth for fabric hardware state.
 All hardware managers, Agents, and the Sunfish Core **shall** rebuild their internal models to be consistent with the current fabric hardware state.
 3. Sunfish Core Service restarts or failovers require that the Sunfish Core Service **shall have** a mechanism to 're-discover' all the Agents that are currently still running.
 The Sunfish Framework defines how this is *done in the section on Sunfish Core and Agent communications.*
 4. Sunfish Agents likewise **shall have** a mechanism to re-discover any existing hardware managers running.

 To discern whether the current state of a Core Service, an Agent instance or a hardware manager is consistent with current running hardware the Sunfish Framework proposes some basic requirements for hardware managers and Agents to supply the equivalent of UUIDs to the Sunfish Framework for certain basic

 - Hardware managers that feed the Agent the inventory and status of the fabric components they are managing **shall** apply some form of hardware manager created UUID that identify the hardware manager instance that created the inventory.
 The Agent **shall** include a form of that UUID in a Fabric ID that the Agent supplies when it registers with Sunfish Core and sends the aggregated Redfish model for the resources reported by the Agent.
 This ties a Sunfish fabric model to a set of specific instances of hardware managers managing the associated hardware.
 - Each individual resource reported by the hardware manager to the Agent **shall** have a unique UUID that is fixed to the hardware components.
 - An Agent that restarts can retrieve the current state of the hardware managers' resources.
 If the hardware managers have not reset, each will return the same hardware manager instance UUID to the restarted Agent.
 When the Agent re-uses those same UUIDs to generate a Fabric ID, it **shall** register with the same Fabric ID as last time.
 - When the restarted Agent attempts to register the same Fabric ID and an inventory that contains (mostly) already present hardware UUIDs, this is a major tip-off to Sunfish Core that this 'new Agent' is managing an existing fabric and not a totally new version.